First-principles systems builder

 • Power availability isn't guaranteed

 One lesson that stuck: never assemble without proof you're going in the right direction.
 I've mounted an engine back into the chassis only to discover I needed to pull it again for one oil retainer I missed.
+That teaches you something about validation.
+You learn to verify before you commit.
+Check the next layer before closing up the current one.
 In software, this translates directly: don't merge without confidence, don't deploy without verification, don't architect yourself into a corner you can't back out of.

 How I Work